sibgit/sibgit.github.io/exercises_advanced_topics.md

 :pushpin:
-**Note:** If you are running out of time, you can finish this last part of the exercise on your own (without collaboration).
+**Note:** If you are running out of time, you can finish this last part of the exercise on your own.
 You simply have to find the 3 keys for the treasure on your own.

 <br>